cambridge-cares/TheWorldAvatar/Deploy/stacks/Singapore-sea-level-rise/README.md

 ```

 ### Update buildings layer
 Previously the stack data uploader executed a script to create the GeoServer layer for buildings, but it does not have city furniture and company data.
-Execute [geoserver_layer.sql] to update the layer.
+Execute [geoserver_layer.sql] to update the layer, note that this also creates another materialised view for buildings with CEA data.

-After updating the layer, the custom cea layer needs to be created manually as twa:cea in GeoServer, with the following SQL view
+After running the SQL script, the custom cea layer needs to be created manually as twa:cea in GeoServer, with the following SQL view
 ```
 SELECT * FROM buildings_with_cea
 ```